-With regard to this verse, the KJV Bible Commentary states,
+With regard to this verse of scripture, the KJV Bible Commentary explains,

 It is important here to note that the concept of headship does not connote qualitative or essential difference.
 It connotes a functional subordination.
 The prototype is seen in the persons of the Trinity.
 The Father and Christ are co-equal, yet the Son is answerable to the Father (cf. Jn 6:38–40 10:29–30; 14:9; I Cor 15:28; and Phil 2:6).

-Like the previous explanations of other scriptures, this explanation regarding 1 Corinthians 11:3 seems to indicate that it was only in His role as the incarnate Son that Jesus Christ was subordinate to God the Father.
+Like the explanations of the previously-mentioned focal scriptures, this explanation regarding 1 Corinthians 11:3 seems to indicate that it was only in His role as the incarnate Son that Jesus Christ was subordinate to God the Father.

-6. Paul says in 1 Corinthians 15:28b, “[T]he Son [i.e., Jesus Christ] Himself will also be subject to Him [i.e., God the Father] who put all things under Him [i.e., Jesus Christ], that God may be all in all.”
+6. In 1 Corinthians 15:28b, Paul says, “[T]he Son [i.e., Jesus Christ] Himself will also be subject to Him [i.e., God the Father] who put all things under Him [i.e., Jesus Christ], that God may be all in all.”

 A footnote in the NIV Bible provides the following perspective regarding this scripture:

 The Son will be made subject to the Father in the sense that administratively, after he subjects all things to his power, he will then turn it all over to God the Father, the administrative head.
 This is not to suggest that the Son is in any way inferior to the Father. . . .
 The subordination referred to is one of function. . . .
 The Father is supreme in the Trinity; the Son carries out the Father’s will. . . .